AmpersandTarski/documentation/services/example-login.md

 # Login/Logout service

 This example defines a login/logout service,
 because it is familiar.
-We show this example to demonstrate how to get different interfaces under varying condition.
+We show this example to demonstrate how to get different interface structures under varying conditions.

 ## Preliminaries